 A variety of seminars for first-year students offered each January Term.

 Analysis of static equilibrium problems for engineering structures.
 Involves vectors and scalar treatment of coplanar and noncoplanar force systems.
 Particle and rigid body equilibrium, area and mass moments of inertia, equivalent force systems, distributed forces, friction, internal forces.
 Offered alternate years.
 Prerequisites: PHYS 151 or PHYS 181, MATH 151.

 An introduction to thermodynamics and statistical physics, special relativity as well as elementary topics in quantum physics.
 The history and development of experimental and theoretical work in the physics of the 20th century will be strongly emphasized.
 The laboratory work emphasizes experimental technique, problem solving and data analysis, and is integral to the curriculum.
 Topics of investigation in the laboratory will include a number of important experiments drawn from the history and development of modern physics.
 Students are encouraged to alter or extend many of the experiments and engage in projects.
 Prerequisites: PHYS 182 or PHYS 152 and MATH 152.
 (NWL, W)

 PHYS 282 Modern Physics II

-A continuation of Modern Physics I with applications of quantum physics to nuclear, atomic, solid state, elementary particle physics and astrophysics.
+A continuation of PHYS 281 with applications of quantum physics to nuclear, atomic, solid state, elementary particle physics and astrophysics.
 Topics of investigation in the laboratory will include a number of classic experiments drawn from the history and development of modern physics.
 Students are expected to alter or extend many of the experiments and engage in projects.
 The course includes instruction in scientific writing.
 Prerequisite: PHYS 281.
 (W)

 PHYS 285/295 Directed Study